hschellman/training-docs/_episodes/06-larsoft-modify-module.md

 #### Out of disk quota

 Do not store data files on the app disk!
 Sometimes the app disk fills up nonetheless, and there is a quota of 100 GB per user on it.
 If you need more than that for several builds, you have some options.
-1)  Use `/dune/data/users/<username>` (make the directory if it does not yet exist).
-Also `/dune/data2/users/<username>` is available.
-You have a 200 GB quota on each of these volumes.
+1)  Use `/exp/dune/data/users/<username>`.
+You have a 400 GB quota on this volume.
 They are slower than the app disk and can get even slower if many users are accessing them simultaneously or transferring large amounts of data to or ofrm them.
 3)  Clean up some space on app.
 You may want to tar up an old release and store the tarball on the data volume or in `dCache` for later use.

 #### Runtime errors